Hit With An Unexpectedly High Medical Bill, Here's How A Savvy Patient Fought Back

 Another thing to note is how much the hospital billed Qiu for a simple outpatient procedure: $22,219.64.
 That amount is "totally laughable," said Dr. Merrit Quarum, founder of WellRithms, a company that works with self-funded employers and other clients to make sense of complex medical claims.

-Not only is the charge far out of line with what that procedure typically costs in that region (around $5,500), but Qiu is now stuck paying a larger amount as her share under the terms of her insurance.
+Not only is the charge far out of line with what that procedure typically costs in that region (about $5,500), but Qiu is now stuck paying a larger amount as her share under the terms of her insurance.
 This is how those "sticker prices" that few people pay still drive up costs for individuals.

 Resolution: If she hadn't been quoted 20%, Qiu said, she would have shopped for a better deal.
 She flies to China often to visit her mother and was open to getting the surgery done there.